christopherkenny/irelink/inst/refs/46-review.md

 and consistent. splink's `comparison_library.*` is more discoverable via autocomplete in Python but harder to type.

-**Missing interactivity:** splink's interactive HTML charts (`cluster_studio_dashboard`, `threshold_selection_tool`) are a significant UX advantage that irelink's static ggplot2 outputs don't match.
-Given R's ecosystem, Shiny-based equivalents or htmlwidgets would be the natural path.
+**Missing interactivity:** splink's `cluster_studio_dashboard` is the one meaningful gap — an interactive cluster browser for spot-checking results. irelink's static `autoplot()` methods are otherwise sufficient.
+A Shiny-based equivalent would be the natural path in R.

 ## Bottom line

 Functionally irelink covers ~85–90% of splink's surface with some genuine additions (blocking suggestion, unlinkables, richer string similarity diagnostics).
-The main gaps are the interactive/incremental features: real-time single-pair scoring, incremental `find_matches_to_new_records`, and the interactive cluster dashboard.
+The main gap is the interactive cluster dashboard; everything else is covered.